junxit/us-congress-bills-115/metadata.md

 - 2017-08-01 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 191.
 - 2017-08-02 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S4715; text: CR S4715)
 - 2017-08-02 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S4715; text: CR S4715)
+- 2017-08-03 — Message on Senate action sent to the House.
+- 2017-08-04 — Received in the House.
+- 2017-08-04 — Referred to the House Committee on Energy and Commerce.